zshipko/ocaml-rs/README.md

     <img src="https://img.shields.io/crates/v/ocaml.svg">
 </a>

-**Note:** `ocaml-rs` is still experimental, please report any issues on [github](https://github.com/zshipko/ocaml-rs/issues)

 `ocaml-rs` allows for OCaml extensions to be written directly in Rust with no C stubs.
-It was forked from [raml](https://crates.io/crates/raml) with the goal of creating a safer, high-level interface.
+It was forked from [raml](https://crates.io/crates/raml), but has been almost entirely re-written thanks to support from the [OCaml Software Foundation](http://ocaml-sf.org/).

 Works with OCaml versions `4.06.0` and up

+Please report any issues on [github](https://github.com/zshipko/ocaml-rs/issues)

 ### Documentation